A soggy floor or flooded basement is the last thing homeowners want to find.

 One of the most common reasons a hot water tank leaks is because of corrosion.

 Water naturally contains a lot of minerals.
 While not harmful to us, these minerals can build up over time.
-In large enough quantities, these minerals will slowly start to cause corrosion in your tank.
+In large enough quantities, these minerals will slowly start to cause corrosion in your water heater tank.

 3. Your Drain Valve Isn’t Fully Closed, or It Needs to Be Replaced